Typically, there are four ways UK board appointments are made:

 - 15% were appointed directly after approaching the company or board that they wanted to sit on;

-- 10% via a recruiter and
+- 10% via a recruitment firm and

-- 10% in response to an advertisement.
+- 10% in response to an advertisement (at best).

-Where are you spending your time?
+Where should you be focusing your time?

 About the Author

 David Schwarz is CEO & Founder of Board Appointments – The UK’s leading board advertising and non-executive career support firm.
-He has over a decade of experience of putting people on boards as an international headhunter and a non-executive recruiter and has interviewed over one thousand non-executives and placed hundreds into some of the most significant public, private and NFP roles in the world
+He has over a decade of experience in putting people on boards as an international headhunter and a non-executive recruiter and has interviewed over one thousand non-executives and placed hundreds into some of the most significant public, private and NFP roles in the world.